msjimc/AgileStructure/guide/README.md

 Figure 10b

-Since the read, quality score string and CIGAR string can be several thousand characters lond, the text area doesn't word wrap text and so if you want to read the end of a CIGAR string you must use the horizontal scroll bar.
+Since the read, quality score string and CIGAR string can be several thousand characters long, the text area doesn't word wrap text (unless it's very long) and so if you want to read the end of a CIGAR string you must use the horizontal scroll bar.
-As well as the sequence and quality string, this information contains the primary and secondary alignments' location etc as well all the tags added by the aligner.
+As well as the sequence and quality string, this information contains the primary and secondary alignments' location as well all the tags added by the aligner.
 The format of the tag data may be aligner specific with the aligner's documentation giving a full description of them.

 ## Selecting reads linked to a break point

-When the upper image contains a large number of reads it may not be possible identify the reads associated with the selected break point, however clicking on a read in either image will cause it to be selected and drawn with a blue boarder.
+When the upper image contains a large number of reads, it may not be possible to identify the reads associated with the selected break point, however clicking on a read in either image will cause it to be selected and drawn with a blue boarder.
 Clicking on all the reads linked to a break point in the lower image will help to identify the break point in the upper image (Figure 11)

 ![Figure 11](images/figure11.jpg)